ETL vs. ELT: Understanding the differences & benefits

 For the sake of simplicity, here’s what we often recommend:

 Once you understand the differences between ETL vs. ELT and have chosen a data ingestion tool, there’s still one more step you need to take to get the most out of your data: data operationalization.

 Data operationalization: The ultimate goal

 Data operationalization, which is also referred to as data activation and reverse ETL, should be the end goal of all data-driven organizations.

 When data is operationalized, it’s integrated into a company’s day-to-day workflows and core business systems.

-Data Operationalization: What happens when everyone in an organization can seamlessly access, understand, and build with the data they need in the core operating tools they already know and love, like Salesforce, Zendesk, and Hubspot 🙌.
+Data Operationalization: What happens when everyone in an organization can seamlessly access, understand, and build with the data they need in the core operating documents they know and love, like Google Sheets, Notion, and Airtable 🙌.

 Data operationalization is achieved during the last step of the data stack building process.
 In the past, support from data and engineering teams was the only way to make it happen.

 Reverse ETL tools are opening up new possibilities for everyone in a company, including non-technical end-users.
 These tools use the power of “no-code” to bring self-service data analytics to the masses, allowing people to build the analyses, workflows, and data tools they need in a secure way that can scale with their needs.

 What could you accomplish by operationalizing your business data?